OpenNebula/docs/source/release_notes/release_notes/features.rst

 -  Each group have :ref:`configurable access to shared resources <manage_acl>` so enabling a multi-tenant environment with multiple groups sharing the same infrastructure
 -  Configuration of special :ref:`users that are restricted to public cloud APIs <cloud_auth>` (EC2)
 -  Complete functionality for management of `groups <http://docs.opennebula.org/doc/4.10/cli/onegroup.1.html>`__: create, delete, show...
--  Multiple group support, with the ability to define `primary and secondary groups <http://opennebula.org/manage_users#primary_and_secondary_groups>`__.
+-  Multiple group support, with the ability to define :ref:`primary and secondary groups <manage_users_primary_and_secondary_groups>`.

 On-demand Provision of Virtual Data Centers
 ===========================================

 - A VDC is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the VDC admin, can create and manage compute and storage capacity.
 - User Groups can be assigned one or more resource providers.
-Resource providers are defined as a cluster of servers, virtual networs, datastores and public clouds for cloud bursting in an OpenNebula zone.
+Resource providers are defined as a cluster of servers, virtual networks, datastores and public clouds for cloud bursting in an OpenNebula zone.
 Read more in the :ref:`Users and Groups Management Guide <managing_resource_provider_within_groups>`.
 - A special administration group can be defined to manage specific aspects of the group like user management or appliances definition.
 Read more in the :ref:`Managing Users and Groups <manage_users>` guide.
 - Sunstone views for new groups can be dynamically defined without the need of modifying the Sunstone configuration files.
 More information in the :ref:`Sunstone Views <suns_views>` guide.
 - Groups can now be tagged with custom attributes.
 Read more in the :ref:`Managing Users and Groups <manage_users>` guide.